xianggebenben/GraphSL/README.md

 6. Power Grid: Power Grid delineates the topology network of the Western States Power Grid in the United States.

-7. Memetracker: Memetracker tracks frequently used phrases on news social media, and a small subset of the whole Memetracker network was retrieved here.

-8. Digg: Digg showcases a reply network within social news, and a small subset of the whole Digg network was retrieved here.

 # Installation

 First, install GraphSL using pip: